 Technically known as mastopexy, a breast lift is a surgical procedure to raise the breasts.
 This is achieved by removing excess skin and tightening surrounding tissue to reshape and restore a firm, rounded appearance to the breasts and provide support for new breast contours.

-Why Choose Princeton Plastic Surgeons for a Breast Lift?
+Why Choose Princeton Plastic Surgeons for a Breast Lift in New Jersey?

 Dr. Hamawy at Princeton Plastic Surgeons has a background serving in the U.S. Army as a combat trauma reconstructive surgeon.
 He is a board-certified plastic surgeon with extensive experience performing aesthetic and reconstructive procedures.
 In our Princeton boutique plastic surgery clinic, we provide personalized treatment with the highest quality care and exceptional cosmetic results.